-The definition used by Thornton is that used by NACE and included in definition used by DfE.
+The definition used by Thornton is that used by NACE and included in definition used by the DfE.
 Definition of More Able and Talented (MAT): Learners who have the potential or capacity for high attainment and demonstrate high levels of performance relative to their peers.

 Thornton College recognises that there are pupils who have a very high level of ability across the curriculum and/or who have a talent in a specific area.
-These pupils are identified through assessment so that they are challenged and supported.
+The school is committed to providing a sufficiently challenging curriculum in order to address the needs of these pupils and ensure that they are able to reach/exceed their potential.
+These pupils are identified through assessment so that they are challenged and supported appropriately.
 Their attainment is tracked by teachers and Form Tutors so that they make progress in relation to their level of ability.